CANDELbio/pret-prepare/docs/prepare.md

 ### Indexed data

+Because the naive representation of the schema and metamodel in EDN form (or in Datomic's query EDN form) stores data in a dynamic array (a Clojure vector), naive use of the data for inference runs in `O(n)` where `n` is the number of attributes, metamodel annotations, and idents in the schema.
+To improve performance in the prepare path, this data is stored as nested hash-maps (Clojure maps) so that parsing functions that use kind data for inference run in constant time, usually in 2-3 nested hashmap lookups per call.

-Indexed Schema data is stored in different index types. e.g., `:index/idents` as:
+Indexed Schema data is stored in different index types based on the leading key. e.g., `:index/idents` as:

 ```clojure
 #:index{:idents {:measurement/tumor-purity {:db/id 220, :db/ident :measurement/tumor-purity ...